Common Fisheries Policy (CFP)

 European Commission Launches €1.7 Million Maritime Spatial Planning Call for the Atlantic and Black Sea

-The European Commission has opened a €1.7 million funding call under the EMFAF to advance Maritime Spatial Planning (MSP) in the Atlantic and Black Sea basins by April 2026.
-This initiative signals a push for integrated marine governance and cross-border cooperation, offering strategic opportunities for entities to shape regional maritime policy and sustainable blue economy frameworks.
+The European Commission has opened a €1.7 million funding call to support maritime spatial planning and cross-border cooperation in the Atlantic and Black Sea basins.
+This initiative signals a push for integrated marine governance, providing opportunities for organizations to shape regional maritime policy and sustainable blue economy frameworks.

 blue-economy-observatory.ec.europa.euEuropean UnionEuropean Union